 James is a literary agent and author.

-Faber’s biography of James is pretty accurate:
+Faber’s biography of James:

 James Catchpole was destined to be either an itinerant singer or an amputee footballer.
 He managed to get off the substitutes’ bench a couple of times for the England Amputee Football Team, and also busked around Provence with a guitar (another profession where it actively helps to have one leg), but reached the limits of his talent in both fields by his mid-twenties, and so joined the family business of children’s books.